 Why can’t we look on the bright side and acknowledge the huge step they just took?
 Why can’t we encourage them on their journey and provide resources that can show them why fur is bad as well?

 It doesn’t matter why someone is just plant-based because now they can only go up if they choose to do so.
-They made the biggest step – they stopped eating animal products – and that deserves to be acknowledged.
+They made the biggest step – they stopped eating animal products and supporting the death industries – and that deserves to be acknowledged.

 You can find me on Instagram.
 I post quite often and always make sure you are receiving valuable information.